What Can You Clean?

 Jewelry.
 Ultrasonic cleaners are fantastic for cleaning rings, bracelets, necklaces and earrings.
 Gold, silver and platinum jewelry, as well as pieces with gemstones like diamonds, sapphire and ruby can all be cleaned with the ultrasonic cleaner.
-Note: It’s not advised to clean jewelry with rose gold or organic, porous stones.
+Note: It’s not advised to clean jewelry with organic, porous stones.
 More on what type of jewelry to avoid cleaning with an ultrasonic cleaner in the next section.

 Makeup tools.
 Makeup tools like eyelash curlers, makeup brushes, beauty blenders, spoolies and tweezers are used often and unfortunately a pain to clean.
 The Akua cleaner makes this a breeze with just 3 minutes and a small tub of water.
 Note: When cleaning brushes with natural hairs, avoid adding in detergents or cleaners with alcohol as this could damage the delicate hair.
 Opt for just water, or baby shampoo for a deeper clean.

 Watch components.
 Watch parts such as straps, buckles and bracelets can be cleaned in an ultrasonic cleaner.
 Note: Never use an ultrasonic cleaner to clean the watch head, even if it’s waterproof.
 The ultrasonic energy can potentially damage movement mechanisms and rubber seals.

 Eyeglasses and sunglasses.
 Ultrasonic cleaners do a great job of thoroughly cleaning glasses as long as they’re in good condition and no paint or coating is cracked or damaged.